Character Development

 Flags in Classrooms

-The Carolinas Freedom Foundation supports putting American flags in every classroom across the Carolinas so children and teens are reminded and inspired by the patriotic symbol every day.
+The Freedom Foundation supports putting American flags in every classroom across the Carolinas so children and teens are reminded and inspired by the patriotic symbol every day.

-When the Carolinas Freedom Foundation recognized there were schools that did not have appropriate American flags, the organization launched the Flags in Classrooms program presented by veterans and supported by local businesses and individual contributors.
-Carolinas Freedom Foundation now underwrites a program that not only ensures local schools have appropriate flags for classrooms, outside entrances, and auditoriums, it also includes a youth leadership training component for groups beginning in kindergarten.
+When the Collins Freedom Foundation recognized there were schools that did not have appropriate American flags, the organization launched the Flags in Classrooms program presented by veterans and supported by local businesses and individual contributors.
+Collins Freedom Foundation now underwrites a program that not only ensures local schools have appropriate flags for classrooms, outside entrances, and auditoriums, it also includes a youth leadership training component for groups beginning in kindergarten.

-In addition to providing schools with the symbol of our country, a Carolinas Freedom Foundation team of veterans visits the beneficiary schools and presents a program on the flag's history and how it should be honored.
+In addition to providing schools with the symbol of our country, a Freedom Foundation team of veterans visits the beneficiary schools and presents a program on the flag's history and how it should be honored.

 Guidelines for Display of the Flag